-Prudent Investor Standard: Acting with care, prudence and diligence under circumstances then prevailing, that a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of funds of a like character and with like aims, to safeguard the principal and maintain the liquidity of the agency.
-Individuals charged with responsibility of investing public funds improve their chance of meeting the prudent investor standard by following a strict professional discipline which involves prudence, discretion and intelligence as exercised in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
+Individuals charged with the responsibility of investing public funds improve their chance of meeting the prudent investor standard by following a strict professional discipline which involves prudence, discretion and intelligence as exercised in the management of the investments under their controlown affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.

-3.2 City Investment Officials, acting in accordance with this Policy and written procedures governing the City's investment program and exercising due diligence, shall be relieved of personal responsibility and liability for an individual security's credit risk or market price changes, provided that deviation from expectations are reported in a timely fashion as required by this Policy and the City's investment program procedures and appropriate action is taken to control adverse developments.
+3.32 City Investment Officials, acting in accordance with this Policy and written procedures governing the City's investment program and exercising due diligence, shall be relieved of personal responsibility and liability for an individual security's credit risk or market price changes, provided that deviation from expectations are reported in a timely fashion as required by this Policy and the City's investment program procedures and appropriate action is taken to control adverse developments.